2019 Intel International Science & Engineering Fair Results

-The 2018 Intel International Science & Engineering Fair (Intel ISEF) was held in Pittsburgh, PA, from May 13-18 at the David L. Lawrence Convention Center.
-This year, 1,793 students from 75 countries, regions and territories from all over the world participated in the prestigious event.
+The 2019 Intel International Science & Engineering Fair (Intel ISEF) was held in Phoenix, AZ, from May 12-17 at the Phoenix Convention Center.
+This year, 1,854 students from 80 countries, regions and territories from all over the world participated in the prestigious event.
 On Wednesday, the students spent the entire day being interviewed by judges who are experts in their respective fields.
 It is a long and arduous day, but the students from Contra Costa County did exceptionally well and have made the entire region proud.

 See below for a highlight of the three projects selected from the Contra Costa County Science & Engineering Fair and the students who participated in this life-changing event.

-Student: Yolanda Shen, senior at Dougherty Valley High School
+Student: Sanjita Pamidimukkala, sophomore at Dougherty Valley High School

-Student: Melanie Quan, freshman, Las Lomas High School
+Student: Melanie Quan, sophomore, Las Lomas High School

 Background on the awards